Four Signs You Might Need a New Retainer

 Gum Bleaching, Whitening and Lightening: What You Need to Know

 June 2, 2022Teeth grinding, also called bruxism, is the action of chronically clenching and rubbing your teeth together.
 Many people are unaware that they grind their teeth, since a lot of the time, this action occurs during sleep.
-If you wake up with a tender jaw, a dull, constant headache, or notice excessive wear on your teeth, you might be grinding while you’re asleep, or while you’re not thinking about it.
-This is a common condition that impacts more than one-third of adults during the daytime and one in ten adults overnight.
-In this article, we will help you recognize the causes and consequences of grinding your teeth.
+If you wake up with a tender jaw, a dull, constant headache (a common side effect of bruxism), or notice excessive wear on your teeth, you might be grinding while you’re asleep, or while you’re not thinking about it.

 [Related: How to Deal with Minor and Major Tooth Pain]